-Kyle Busch completes 5-for-5 Xfinity sweep Atlanta win
+Kyle Busch completes 5-for-5 Xfinity sweep with Atlanta win

 Busch will start second, behind Chase Elliott, in Sunday’s NASCAR Cup Series event, the final race before the Atlanta Motor Speedway track is repaved and remodeled.

-Austin Dillon finished 11th as a late fill-in for Michael Annett, who was unable to drive the No. 1 Chevrolet due to a nagging leg injury.
-Dillon started at the back of the field.
-Most NASCAR Cup drivers were not at the track, but Dillon arrived early for Sunday’s race and was available for the substitute role.

 Heat forced C.J.
 McLaughlin to leave his 66 Toyota about halfway through the final stage.
+He was treated and released from the infield care center.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports